This post contains affiliate links. Visit our Disclosure page for details.

 Whether you’re spending a summer abroad or finally taking that vacation you’ve been dreaming about for years, Travel Fashion Girl has the ultimate backpacking packing list for your European adventures!

-Follow the travel tips below and then visit each seasonal packing list for more details.
+Follow the tips below and visit each seasonal packing list for more details:

 Backpacking Packing List for Europe